edgelesssys/contrast/docs/docs/known-limitations.md

 ## Kubernetes Features

 - **Persistent Volumes**: Not currently supported within Confidential Containers.
-- **Port-Forwarding**: This feature isn't yet supported by Kata Containers.
+- **Port-Forwarding**: This feature [isn't yet supported by Kata Containers](https://github.com/kata-containers/kata-containers/issues/1693).
+You can [deploy a port-forwarder](https://docs.edgeless.systems/contrast/deployment#connect-to-the-contrast-coordinator) as a workaround.
 - **Resource Limits**: There is an existing bug on AKS where container memory limits are incorrectly applied.
 The current workaround involves using only memory requests instead of limits.

 ## Runtime Policies